rtCamp/Frappe-Manager/docs/commands/switch.md

 Switch a bench to an already-built image tag, or roll back.

+A switch is not just a tag change.
+By default it takes a database backup, raises a maintenance page for the schema-changing steps, and runs bench migrate against the new image, so plan for the site to be briefly unavailable.
+Each of those is a \[switch] config key and can be turned off there.

 Every switch records the tag you left, so --previous returns to it; run it twice and you are back where you started.
+Rolling back does NOT migrate, because old code must never migrate a newer schema; pass --migrate to insist.
 Older releases stay until fm prune clears them.

 **Usage**: